 In the ecommerce world, scalability is the ability of a website to handle sudden bursts of traffic that usually occurs on public holidays or during sales.
 Also, as you know ecommerce business grow year-over-year.
 It means the website should always be ready to manage the increasing volume of both visitors and sales with efficiency.

 Admin should customize the platform whenever necessary so that the website can handle the increased load.

-Good communication is important for an ecommerce website as it affects sales and profitability.
+Good communication is important for an ecommerce multivendor marketplace as it affects sales and profitability.
 Vendors can establish a flexible communication channel with buyers in four ways:

 Vendors have full control to manage individual inventory, price, delivery time, models of shipping and other important details.

 An automated system makes easy for vendors to migrate any type of data from their system to the ecommerce website or vice versa.

 Customers provide valuable reviews about the vendor and can rate them according to the shopping experience.
 It encourages vendors to provide a better quality of products.

 A multivendor marketplace should allow a vendor to manage the shipment of their products.
 If vendors want to avail services of a shipping company that comes pre-integrated with advanced shipping features such as live order tracking, schedule delivery, and pick-up location.
 These features help to improve customer’s shopping experience.

 Navigation acts like a roadmap to all the different areas within the website.
 Easy navigation provides a better user experience that ultimately leads to more business.

 A mark of many successful multivendor ecommerce stores is the ability to communicate with users in more than one language.
 This feature enhances the customer experience as they are able to view the website in their native or preferred language.